instana/instana-opentelemetry-rust/README.md

 ## Overview

 Instana OpenTelemetry Rust is based on Open Source [OpenTelemetry Rust](https://github.com/open-telemetry/opentelemetry-rust).
-It provides an OpenTelemetry implmentation which focuses on supporting Instana OpenTelemetry and IBM platforms(S390X Linux, PowerPC Linux, AIX) as well as other platforms(Linux x64/ARM64 and Windows).
+It provides an OpenTelemetry implementation which focuses on supporting Instana OpenTelemetry and IBM platforms(S390X Linux, PowerPC Linux, AIX) as well as other platforms(Linux x64/ARM64 and Windows).

-It includes standard features which provide a collection of tools, APIs, and SDKs used to instrument,generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.
+It includes standard features which provide a collection of tools, APIs, and SDKs used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.

-In addition to standard features of OpenTelemetry Rust, Instana OpenTelemetry Rust also provides Instana Opentelemetry Rust SDK which supports exporter, propagation and serialization.
+In addition to standard features of OpenTelemetry Rust, Instana OpenTelemetry Rust also provides Instana OpenTelemetry Rust SDK which supports exporter, propagation and serialization.
 It allows you to send OpenTelemetry trace data to Instana for monitoring and observability.
 See [Instana Opentelemetry Rust SDK](./opentelemetry-instana/README.md) for more details.

 ## Project Status